What are Adaptogens and How do They Actually Work?

 Here is a simple guide to Adaptogens and their primary functions:

-Known for its anti-aging, immune supporting and athletic performance benefits.
+Cordyceps – known for its anti-aging, immune-supporting and athletic performance benefits.

-Known for its positive effects on immune, mood and cognitive benefits.
-It may exhibit testosterone like effects on the body.
+Panax Ginseng – known for its positive effects on immune, mood and cognitive benefits.
+It may exhibit testosterone-like effects on the body.

 Final Thoughts on Adaptogens